AlexCuadron/OpenHands/evaluation/benchmarks/math500/README.md

 The evaluation compares the LLM's answer with the ground truth answer provided in the dataset.

+### Implementation Details

+This benchmark uses a custom implementation of the `finish` tool that accepts an optional `answer` parameter.
+The answer is stored in both the `outputs` dictionary and the new `solution` parameter of the `AgentFinishAction` class.

+The `solution` parameter is a more general way to provide a solution or answer to a task, and it can be used by other benchmarks as well.
+The benchmark will first check for a solution in the `solution` parameter, and if not found, it will fall back to the `outputs` dictionary for backward compatibility.

 ## Usage

 To run the benchmark: